defoe-code/defoe/docs/setup-VM.md

       - defoe_path: /home/rosa_filgueira_vicente/defoe/
       - os : linux

-   - NOTE: use "linux" or "macosx" for indicating the type of Operating System (os) inside the queries/geoparser.yml
+   - NOTE: use "linux" or "macosx" for indicating the type of Operating System (os) inside the configuration queries/geoparser.yml

 - **IMPORTANT**: The file **addfivewsnippet.xsl** stylesheet it is necesary (not included in the original geoparser source code):
    - A copy of this stylesheet (and others sytlesheets) can be found in [defoe/others](https://github.com/defoe-code/defoe/blob/master/others/addfivewsnippet.xsl)